ziliolu/42_so_long/README.md

 ## Installation

-To install and use Get Next Line, follow these steps:
+To install and play So Long, follow these steps:

 1. Clone the repository:
   ```bash